Devchaudhari1/DDS-Mini-Project-24-25/Repo-Sample/README.md

 aim to create a digital version of the classic dart game using innovative digital circuits.
 By incorporating features like speed control and a dynamic scoreboard, players can easily track their scores while experiencing a customizable level of challenge as the game progresses.
-This adaptability adds an exciting layer of suspense and engagement to each round!
+This adaptability adds an exciting layer of suspense and engagement to each round!</br>
 2. Problem Statement:
 • The system must accept input signals that accurately represent dart throws on a virtual dartboard.